-Histoplasmosis is caused by breathing fungus-filled air into your lungs.
-The histoplasmosis fungus comes from soil that has bird or bat droppings.
-The fungus may live in chicken houses, lofts, chimneys, attics, or caves.
-Histoplasmosis is common in the soil in some parts of the United States such as the Ohio River Valley and the Mississippi River Valley.
+Histoplasmosis is a fungal infection of the lungs.
+The fungus can be found in soil with bird or bat droppings, such as in chimneys, attics, or caves.
+Histoplasmosis is most common in some parts of the United States, such as the Ohio River Valley and the Mississippi River Valley.
 It is also found in Mexico, and Central and South America.
-Sometimes the fungus is carried on the wind to other places.
-The fungus is too small to be seen in the air.
-Histoplasmosis cannot be spread from one person to another.

 What are the signs and symptoms of histoplasmosis?

 Most people have no signs or symptoms.
 Signs or symptoms may include fever, chills, or fatigue, and are usually mild and last 2 to 3 weeks.
 You may also have headaches, chest pain, and a dry cough.
 Histoplasmosis may be more serious in babies, young children, or older adults.
 It may also affect people who have a weak immune system, such as from HIV, AIDS, or cancer.

 How is histoplasmosis diagnosed?

 - Blood and urine tests will show if you have a histoplasmosis infection, or be used to test kidney function.
 The tests may also be used to give information about your overall health.